AxoKoi/BandurriaJ/README.md

 # BandurriaJ

+Our First Alpha version is released! you can download it for windows here: https://axokoi.com/bandurriaj/

 Music fan may have a huge amount of physical CDs, LPs, Cassettes.
 BandurriaJ will allow them to manage their full catalogue, providing tagging features and queries possibilities.